 “We have to dare to be ourselves, however frightening or strange that self may prove to be.” —May Sarton

 A few years back, I had a powerful awakening that forever changed my life.
 It was catalyzed by a tragic death, an Ironman triathlon, a dark night of the soul, and a glimmer of light that led me on a deeply personal journey of self exploration.
 It was a pivotal time in my life that led me to the discovery of more of I was meant to be.

 As I progressed along the path of healing, I took an unexpected detour that led me to question who I was becoming.
 As I morphed and expanded, I fed my mind with an endless supply of personal growth, self-development and spiritual books that initially seemed to help me become …”better”.
 As I pressed on with my voracious reading binge, however, I began to feel confused.
 Why was it so hard to remain in a perpetual state of positivity?
 Why could I not tame my inner fire?
 Why was I so ashamed of my judgements?
 Why were the coveted states of bliss and joy so evasive?
 Why was it so hard to feel compassion for animal abusers, rapists, murderers, war mongerers, liars, thieves, and those who mindlessly destroyed the natural world … Life?

 The more confused I became, the more confined I felt.
 The more confined I felt, the more frustrated I became.
 I was struggling desperately to fit into the models of spiritual growth that so many self-proclaimed “gurus” wrote about.

-Eventually, I reached a threshold where I felt a deeply uncomfortable misalignment with my authentic self.
+Eventually, I reached a threshold where I felt an uncomfortable misalignment with my authentic self.
 I needed to return to the real me.

 On pure impulse one morning, I packed up my books (boxes and boxes of them) and donated them to the local library.
 In that process, I liberated myself and accepted me, for me.
 Warts and all.
 In that moment, I stopped judging myself for not being the perfect specimen of spiritual evolution that I had read about ad nauseum.